Jana Gana Mana (2022 film)

-Jana Gana Mana is a 2022 Indian Malayalam-language legal thriller film directed by Dijo Jose Antony and starring Prithviraj Sukumaran, Suraj Venjaramoodu, Pasupathi Raj, G. M. Sundar, Mamta Mohandas, Sri Divya.
+Jana Gana Mana is a 2022 Indian Malayalam-language political crime legal thriller film directed by Dijo Jose Antony and starring Prithviraj Sukumaran, Suraj Venjaramoodu, Pasupathi Raj, G. M. Sundar, Mamta Mohandas, Sri Divya.
 The music was composed by Jakes Bejoy with cinematography by Sudeep Elamon and editing by Sreejith Sarang.
 The film released on 28 April 2022 to positive reviews for its narrative style, cast performances, and technical aspects.